 Impact projects

 We recognise the growing link between our work and the need to help preserve biodiversity and arrest climate change.
-We are partnering with conservationists and other environmental experts, to address these inter-connected issues.
-Thanks to the generous support of a long-term family foundation donor, in 2021 we launched 13 local impact projects focused on improving and accelerating the sustainability and impact of our programmes around the world.
-These small projects advance ecological protection and conservation in the world’s most vulnerable settings.
-They provide opportunities for women and girls in conflict affected areas, and they build environmental skills for our workforce and partners through environmental master planning, training, and use of earth informatics and conservation GIS.
+We are partnering with conservationists and other environmental experts to address these inter-connected issues.
+Thanks to the generous support of a long-term family foundation donor, since 2021 we have launched a number of local impact projects focused on improving and accelerating the sustainability and impact of our programmes around the world.
+These projects advance ecological protection and conservation in some of the world’s most vulnerable settings.
+They provide opportunities for women and girls in conflict affected areas, and they build environmental skills for our workforce and partners through environmental master planning, training, and use of technology such as drone based remote sensing and GIS.

 Laos: Carbon, Climate and Clean Energy